DaveCaulfield/everything-but-the-gluten/README.md

 ## Testing

-Please see the [testing](testing.md) page for details of Everything but the Gluten testing.
+Please see the [testing](testing.md) page for details of site testing.